XTxiatong/XTxiatong.github.io/_pages/about.md

 Hi there 🤗!
 My name is Tong, and I am a postdoctoral research associate in the Department of Computer Science and Technology at the University of Cambridge, UK, where I got my PhD under the supervision of [Prof. Cecilia Mascolo](https://www.cl.cam.ac.uk/~cm542/).
 I received my master’s degree from the Department of Electronics and Engineering, Tsinghua University, China, in 2020, supervised by [Prof. Yong Li](https://fi.ee.tsinghua.edu.cn/~liyong/).
 Prior to that, I received my bachelor’s degree in Electronic and Information Engineering from Wuhan University, China, in 2017.

+##  📢 Annocement
+**I will be joining the Vanke School of Public Health at Tsinghua University as an Assistant Professor.**

+My research group leverages ubiquitous sensing technologies to advance public health research and develop novel AI tools for affordable, large-scale health screening.
+Our mission is to make healthcare accessible and inclusive—ensuring *no one is left behind*.

+We welcome applications from prospective PhD students, Master’s candidates, and interns.
+Our lab collaborates closely with leading institutions, including the University of Cambridge, Oxford, and Harvard.
+Interested applicants should email me with their CV attached.

-## 🎯 Research
+## 🎯 Bio

-My research focuses on *human-centric time series data*, particularly sensory data that can be widely collected by mobile and wearable devices, with applications in public health, behavioral understanding, and urban management.
+My research focuses on *human-centric data*, particularly sensory data that can be widely collected by mobile and wearable devices, with applications in public health, behavioral understanding, and urban management.

 Technologically, I specialize in 1) *data-efficient machine learning*, including self-supervised learning (SSL) foundation models and large language models (LLMs) ; 2) *trustworthy deep learning*, encompassing uncertainty quantification and privacy-preserving federated learning; and 3) *statistical methods*, such as clustering analysis, causal inference, and inequality discovery.

-I am deeply passionate about utilizing AI to build a better future, particularly in healthcare.
-I aspire for my research to enhance the efficiency, accessibility, and affordability of healthcare services.
+My passion lies in utilizing AI to build a better future—particularly in healthcare.
+I aspire for my research to enhance the efficiency, accessibility, and affordability of healthcare services worldwide.

 ## 📢 News
+• June 30, 2025: This is my last day in office at Cambridge.
+Everyone are welcome to jpin my farewell dinner tomorrow.
 • Feb.
 2025: I am visiting *Beijing Zhongguancun Academy* from the 20th to the 28 of February and giving a talk titled *Building trustworthy AI for mobile health*.\
 • December 2024: I will be visiting Tsinghua University from the 16th to the 21st of December and giving a talk at the Vanke School of Public Health on the 17th [Link](https://mp.weixin.qq.com/s/RBekev3aH0OrCO_hbioUXA).\
 • October 2024: Our pioneering work on leveraging LLMs for understanding audio and ECGs for healthcare will be presented at the NeurIPS 2024 workshop.\